 34 – Telaga Waja River

 Telaga Waja River is close to Ubud.
 It is one of the amazing places on the island for white water rafting – the longest Bali white rafting trail.
 A fun and wild adventure for the whole family.
+Take a look at our guide about rafting in Bali.

 35 – Taman Ayun Temple